ltpritamanand/SVM-Uncertainty-PI/README.md

 - Each subfolder contains its own README with detailed run instructions, key hyperparameters, and figure/table references back to the paper.
 - All datasets are bundled in `shared/datasets/` (and, where relevant, duplicated locally within a section's folder).
-- Seeds are fixed and documented in each script; stochastic models (NN, QRF, XGB, LSTM, GRU, TCN, Mamba, Chronos) are run across multiple seeds/passes specifically to measure σ_opt — this is intentional, not a reproducibility gap.
-- Where a script depends on output from an earlier stage (e.g. Appendix A.2 requires Appendix A.1's tuned hyperparameters, or Figure 1's model implementations are reused by Appendix A.1), this is called out explicitly in that folder's README.

-## Citation

-If you use this code, please cite the paper (TMLR submission).
-Citation details will be added upon publication.